mofarrell/p2pvc/README.md

     make

 Video chat with yourself to test the camera.
+(Be sure to mute your mic or speakers or you'll get feedback!)

     ./p2pvc 127.0.0.1 -v